 Poles of Inaccessibility

-The definition of Pole of Inaccessibility (PIA) in this respect relates only to distance and not to difficulty in getting to that location – no allowance is being made for difficult terrain slowing a journey from the border to the PIA.
-It is also not necessarily the geographical centre of the same area, which is usually taken to be the Centre of Gravity.
+You will notice that the definition of Pole of Inaccessibility, in this respect, relates only to distance and not to difficulty in getting to that location – no allowance is being made for difficult terrain slowing a journey from the border to the PIA.

 Continental Poles of Inaccessibility